Training

 Other ideas & misc desiderata

-Labs should train the AI to report on itself when it is acting suspiciously.
+Labs should train the AI to report on itself when it acts suspiciously.
 This reporting could involve emailing the lab or outputting a natural-language message like “it looks like I’m trying to take over” for automated monitors to detect.
 The AI should also be trained to report on suspicious things it notices, such as obfuscated messages it receives.
 See Anti-adversarial training for whistleblowing (Shlegeris 2022).

 When a lab trains a powerful model, it should train a sparse autoencoder to interpret the model.
 This could enable finding safety-relevant features and turning them on or off.